oppia/oppia-android/Working-on-UI.md

 This menu contains details about the screen width, colors, fonts, etc. Also, please note that the screen width in the mocks is **360 px**.

 # Gathering information about each view
 You can click on any item in mock to know more details about that view.
-For example, in image shown below you can see that as the **Administrator Authorization Required** text is selected, the right side menu displays properties of the textview like font, size, color, transparency, etc. Also, the pink color lines/values in mock displays the margin/padding of that item with respective to different items which helps to set margin/padding in android code.
+For example, in image shown below you can see that as the **Administrator Authorization Required** text is selected, the right side menu displays properties of the textview like font, size, color, transparency, etc. Also, the pink color lines/values in mock displays the margin/padding of that item with respect to other items which helps to set margin/padding in android code.

 <img width="1235" alt="Screenshot 2020-01-22 at 3 20 19 PM" src="https://user-images.githubusercontent.com/9396084/72883662-c0282a80-3d2a-11ea-8d75-06e5f4fd0e94.png">